 This is a very common practice in India and actually malpractice.
 Running your car on reserve fuel will do a lot of damage, more than what you might have thought of.
 When you drive on reserve, that means almost all of the fuel is gone.
 In petrol engines, it is not that big of an issue but when it comes to diesel engines, an empty tank can inflict major damage to seals, pumps and injectors in it.
 When there is less fuel in the tank, the diesel engine will be forced to draw in air rich mixture of fuel and air.
 This will lead to air build-up and the next time engine tries to draw in fuel, there is a resistance to it.
 This is why it is advised to keep the tank full or at least not drive in reserve.

 Although nowadays, cars are coming equipped with the reverse inhibit feature, which means that the reverse gear cannot be engaged until the car’s forward movement is stopped, old gen cars lack this feature.
 Transmission is not meant to engage in reverse when the car is moving forward.
 If you try to do so, the gearset will have to go against the motion which means meshing of gears in the wrong way.
-The modern cars will simply ignore your request of putting the reverse gear until the forward motion is stopped.
+Modern cars will simply ignore your request of putting the reverse gear until the forward motion is stopped.
 So if you have a knack of performing this not so common car maintenance mistake, you should either buy a car with the inhibitor feature or get ready to pay a hefty price for repairs.

 Let’s start with an example.
 You have options to choose from.
 Get yourself punched with full force in your guts, or get it done in a slow motion in which you won’t feel any force.
 What will you choose?
 Definitely a slow-motion one!
 Silly question!
 This is what happens with your car when you go over the potholes and speed bumps.
 You have two options again.
 Punch your car with all the power or slowly cruise through them.
 Next time you see any pothole or speed bump, slow down your car and let the suspensions do the rest of the shock-absorbing part.
 This is what suspensions are really for.